-Leslie O’Donoghue is Executive Vice President, Strategy and Corporate Development for Nutrien.
-She was previously Agrium’s Executive Vice President, Corporate Development and Strategy, and Chief Risk Officer.
-Prior to that she served in a variety of posts covering a wide range of responsibilities including legal affairs and corporate governance; government relations; health, safety and security; sustainability and stakeholder relations; internal audit; operational excellence; and functional support for mergers and acquisitions.
+Leslie O’Donoghue is the former Executive Vice President, Strategy and Corporate Development for Nutrien.
+She was previously Agrium’s Executive Vice President, Corporate Development and Strategy, and Chief Risk Officer and EVP, Operations responsible for all of Agrium’s North American and international operations.
+Prior to that, she had a broad portfolio with responsibly for legal affairs and corporate governance; government relations; health, safety and security; sustainability and stakeholder relations; internal audit; operational excellence; and mergers and acquisitions.

 Alicia K Quesnel (BA 1987, MA 1989, LLB (Queen's) 1993 and LLM 1994) is a partner with the law firm of Burnet, Duckworth & Palmer LLP (BDP) in Calgary, Alberta, and practices in the energy/commercial transactions and competition law groups.